Beinex-GovernAI/GovernAI_V2/nodeshift_integration_analysis.md

 ---

-## Recommended Talking Points for Your Next Session with Mebin
+## Recommended Talking Points for Your Next Session .

 1. **"NodeShift's Dual-Zone Routing is the architectural answer to your problem."** — We're not tracking *personal* accounts.
 We're providing a *company-managed channel* so there's nothing personal to track.